-I guess maybe that it comes down to the fact that deep down I sometimes have huge moments of self-doubt about what I do.
+I guess maybe it comes down to the fact that deep down I sometimes have huge moments of self-doubt about what I do.
 Sometimes I go surfing on the web and come across a website that makes me sit back in my chair and want to throw the towel in.
 I look at some amazing sites using technology that I have access to but doing things I could not have perceived.
 It's at moments like that when the value of what I churn out takes a serious sideswipe in my opinion.

 But the flip side, that I need to concentrate on, is that as yet, no one has ever been unhappy with any work I have produced.
 Indeed my former employers have used my services as a Limited company not once but twice so far.
 That means they liked what I did enough to come back to me.

-There's a new agency in Birmingham that have subbed work out to me, and they have been very pleased.
+There's a new agency in Birmingham that has subbed work out to me, and they have been very pleased.
 Again pleased enough to come back for more... lots more!
 So this has to boost my confidence a little.
 After all, let's be fair, these people wouldn't think "well he's cheap so I can put up with the crap he produces" would they.

 MELT is proving to be a success.
 And if things continue in the same way as they are now, then I feel sure it'll establish itself as a reputable web design agency in the region.
 But in truth, I have to say that perhaps the bigger worry for me is the underlying concern that the web, and everything related to it, is growing faster than anyone could possibly hope to keep up with.

 Maybe I am in the best position.
 Merseyside as a region is surprisingly open and aware of the internet thanks in main to the hard work of local organizations who have been actively promoting the web to local people and businesses.
-However, nine out of ten of the websites that local businesses have are very poor quality.
+However, nine out of ten of the websites that local businesses have are of very poor quality.
 So there's a ready-made opportunity, right?
-"I notice you have a website, how much business do you estimate that has bought you since it went online?"
+"I notice you have a website, how much business do you estimate that has brought you since it went online?"
 Now who's having to answer difficult questions?

-So in a space of a few paragraphs, we have managed to turn my insecurity around into opportunity!
+So in a space of a few paragraphs, we have managed to turn my insecurity around and into opportunity!
 Fabulous!
 Let's see if I can do this in the real world.